-Ref Page No. Policy/ Site / Para/Fig Main Modification MM143 272 Appendix 1: Glossary of Terms Recommended to insert: Constructive Conservation - Constructive Conservation is a positive, well-informed and collaborative approach to conservation.
-It is a flexible process of helping people understand their historic environment and using that understanding to manage change.
-MM144 273 Appendix 1: Glossary of Terms Recommended to insert: Ecosystems Services Approach - The functions of ecosystems that are vital to support human life and health and well-being through provisioning, regulating, supporting and cultural services.
+Exam Mod Ref Page Policy/Site/ Text with Proposed Modification Reason for change Change in No. Para/Fig Document Glossary of actions.
+Terms Ecosystems Services Approach - The functions of ecosystems that are vital to support human life and health and well-being through provisioning, regulating, supporting and cultural services.
 These include the creation of soil and the production of food, water and medicines; climate control, including floodwater storage; nutrient cycling and crop pollination and spiritual, cultural, educational and recreational benefits.
-MM145 281 Appendix 1: Glossary of Terms Recommended to insert: Natural capital - Natural capital refers to the elements of the natural environment which provide valuable goods and services to people.
-The Government focus that the state of natural capital matters, not just because people enjoy the aesthetic elements of landscapes and wildlife of England, but because of the wide-ranging economic benefits that natural assets provide when managed well.
-MM146 295 Appendix 12 Inclusion of Monitoring Framework as Appendix to Local Plan document, changes made within the document to reflect discussions at the Hearing Session on Matter 18 have been identified in red within the Monitoring Framework.
-MM147 296 Appendix 13 Inclusion of Appendix document providing full list of policies within the 2006 Hartlepool Local Plan which will be superseded by this local plan.
+MM/APP12/01 295 Appendix 12 Inclusion of Monitoring Framework as Appendix to Local Plan document, changes made within the document to reflect discussions at the Hearing Session on Matter 18 have been identified in red within the Monitoring Framework.
+To ensure monitoring framework is included in Local Plan document in light of advice from the Planning Inspector.
+Yes MM/APP13/01 296 Appendix 13 Inclusion of Appendix document providing full list of policies within the 2006 Hartlepool Local Plan which will be superseded by this local plan.
+To ensure clarity on policy position following adoption of the 2016 Local Plan.
+Yes